Developing the school strategic plan can be a real drag. You and your colleagues spend hours producing it, but does it get real traction…?

 How to apply for a School Story Lab

-Any school can apply to attend the School Story Lab.
+Any school leader can apply to attend the School Story Lab.

-A minimum of 4 participants per school must attend each lab but more are also welcome.
+There are great benefits if more than one leader from your school attends.
 We have designed the Lab for leaders to work on their school strategy story between the online sessions.

 A one-month immersive learning experience for you and your team.